grindsa/acme2certifier/docs/trigger.md

 <!-- markdownlint-disable  MD013 -->
 # Ca_handler.trigger()

 The ```trigger``` method allows a CA server to invoke certain actions on acme2certifier.
-The actions to be exectuted will be defined by the respective CA handler.
+The actions to be executed will be defined by the respective CA handler.
 This method as been implemented to cover use-cases in which a CSR goes into pending state and CA server as the ability to trigger scripts after CSR approval.